 As done today, portorch/intforch subscribes to APPDB for objects change notification.

-Changes in Port class needs is necessary to accommodate the fact that a physical port or lag may be member of multiple VLANs and the VLAN member may be in tagged or untagged mode.
+Changes in Port class is necessary to accommodate the fact that a physical port or lag may be member of multiple VLANs and the VLAN member may be in tagged or untagged mode.

 struct VlanMemberEntry